Updated on July 28th, 2021 by Bob Ciura

-Source: Investor presentation, page 2
+Source: Investor Presentation

-Since the company’s founding in 1994, Vermilion has experienced a truly exceptional rate of growth.
+After the company’s founding in 1994, Vermilion experienced a truly exceptional rate of growth.
 It executed its initial public offering in April 1994 with an adjusted opening stock price of $0.30 per share.
-However, the recent selloff from the coronavirus impact has Vermilion trading at a stock price below $4, destroying the vast majority of prior returns that had accrued to shareholders from the IPO.
+Vermilion stock eventually peaked above $70 per share in 2014.

 To its credit, the company has reinvented itself a few times since its corporate inception.
 In 2003, Vermilion Energy changed its corporate structure to that of a Canadian income trust, then converted back to a corporation in 2010.
 In 2013, Vermilion Energy was listed on the New York Stock Exchange, giving it exposure to a new group of United States-based investors.

+Conditions finally started to improve this year, as commodity prices are on the rise as economies reopen and emerge from the pandemic.
 Vermilion Energy benefits from a considerable amount of geographic diversification.
 Along with its core operations in the United States, Vermilion Energy has a meaningful presence in Europe and Australia, giving it exposure to three core operating geographies.